1) Take a deep breath

 3) Go to industry and networking events

 If your city has events and associations for entrepreneurs, business owners, and/or the events industry, now is the time to get out there and connect with others.
 If the networking events you have attended in the past aren’t appealing, search out new groups or start your own by inviting your favorite event professionals to happy hour or out for coffee.
+Here are tips on networking as a wedding planner.

 Don’t be afraid to connect with other wedding planners in your market.
 You can be a great referral source for each other.